julioberina/presentation/README.md

     lein do clean, cljsbuild once min

+If you don't have Leiningen, a production build has been made.
+No need to worry about installing Leiningen and/or JVM

 And open your browser in `resources/public/index.html`.
 You will not get live reloading, nor a REPL.